agile6v/personal_website/blog/_posts/2017-03-10-understanding-nginx-rewrite.markdown

     returns a permanent redirect with the 301 code.
 ```

 It is not easy to understand the last and break.
-However, there is a simple way to quickly understand them.
+However, there is a simple way to quickly understand them.<br/>

-The last flag is like "continue" we used when writing C programs.
+The last flag is like "continue" we used when writing C programs.<br/>

-The break flag is like "break" we used when writing C programs.
+The break flag is like "break" we used when writing C programs.<br/>

 ##### Third, Through a few examples to understand the flag of the last or break.